CarlosNZ/fig-tree-evaluator/README.md

 Objects are normamlly expected to be passed in to the evaluator as part of the [options](#available-options), not as part of the expression itself.
 The reason for this is that the source objects are expected to be values internal to your application, whereas the evaluator provides an externally configurable mechanism to extract (and process) application data.
 (However, it is possible to pass objects directly as part of the expression using the `additionalObjects` property, so (in theory) objects could be dynamically generated from other expressions.)

-For example, consider a `user` object and an evaluator instance:
+For example, consider a `user` object and an fig-tree evaluator instance:

 ```js
 const user = {